Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Introduction

-This review focusses on the rich experimental landscape for testing LFUV in semileptonic $b$-hadron decays.
-Not only do these decays provide a high statistics laboratory to measure LFUV that is (relatively) theoretically-clean, but results from the last decade of measurements have indicated anomalously high rates for various semitauonic $b \to c \tau \nu$ decays compared to precision SM predictions.
+This review focuses on the rich experimental landscape for testing LFUV in semileptonic $b$-hadron decays.
+Not only do these decays provide a high statistics laboratory to measure LFUV that is relatively theoretically clean, but results from the last decade of measurements have indicated anomalously high rates for various semitauonic $b \to c \tau \nu$ decays compared to precision SM predictions.
 In particular, the ratios

 where \Dx refers to both $D$ and $D^*$ mesons, deviate from SM predictions at the $3\sigma$ level when taken together~\cite{Amhis:2019ckw}.
 (We revisit later the construction of these world averages and their degree of tension with the SM.)
 Apart from these results, there are additional measurements for various other $b \to c \tau \nu$ decays and other observables, including $\RJ$, the $\tau$ polarization and $D^*$ longitudinal fractions (see Sec.~\ref{sec:measurements}).
 Some of these measurements presently agree with SM predictions only at the $1.6-1.8\sigma$ level, and when combined with $\RDx$ can mildly increase the degree of tension with the SM.
 Some tensions also currently exist in several $b \to s ee$ versus $b \to s \mu\mu$ transitions, each at the $2.5\sigma$ level~\cite{Aaij:2017vbb,Aaij:2019wad}.
+See \cite{Ciezarek:2017yzh,Bifani:2018zmi} for prior experimental reviews that consider aspects of LFUV in semileptonic decays.

 Upcoming runs of the LHC, the high-luminosity (HL)-LHC, and Belle II will yield large new datasets for a wide range of $b \to c \tau \nu$ and $b \to u \tau \nu$ processes.
 Given this expected deluge of data, it is important to review and synthesize our understanding of the various strategies and channels through which LFUV might be discovered.
 To this end, we undertake this review along two different threads.
-First, in Sec.~\ref{sec:theory} we provide a compact yet comprehensive overview of the current theoretical state-of-the-art for the SM (and NP) description of semitauonic decays.
+First, in Sec.~\ref{sec:theory} we provide a compact yet comprehensive overview of the current theoretical state of the art for the SM (and NP) description of semitauonic decays.
 This includes not only a survey of SM predictions in the literature, but also several novel results first calculated for this review.

 Second, we provide a substantial review of the various experimental methods and strategies used to measure LFUV.
 This includes an assessment of the various experimental methods in Sec.~\ref{sec:experiments}, and a summary of the LFUV measurements published to date in Sec.~\ref{sec:measurements}.
 An effort has been made to synthesize all of the available information from current measurements and, when possible, to make direct comparisons across experiments that provide further context.
 For instance, we present the various approaches towards reconstructing the momentum of the parent $b$-hadron in Sec.~\ref{sec:bframe} and provide a comparison between the two hadronic $B$ tag measurements of \RDx by \babar and Belle in Sec.~\ref{sec:bfactories_hadtag_rdx}.